Canceled TV Shows 2018: Here Are All Of The Shows That Have Been Axed, So Far (Cable And Streaming Edition)

 Streaming (Netflix, Hulu, Amazon, etc.)

-Unbreakable Kimmy Schmidt: although Netflix is pulling the plug on the critically-acclaimed series, word on the street is that there may be a movie in the works.
+Unbreakable Kimmy Schmidt: although Netflix is pulling the plug on the critically acclaimed series, word on the street is that there may be a movie in the works.

 ‘Unbreakable Kimmy Schmidt’ Will End With Season 4, With Talks of a Movie https://t.co/FLpSvvVF5e pic.twitter.com/wWdq9eWEzi